 Bien Trucha Group sells Super Bowl Packages through its online catering store.

 People like to order take-out and delivery in large quantities on game day.
 Case in point—there’s a 35% increase in pizza deliveries on Super Bowl Sunday, and Americans go through nearly 125 million chicken wings on that day alone.
 But keep in mind that competition is steep today, so you’ll want to make your business stand out.

 Get Your Head in the Game: Offer a Contest Online

 The Super Bowl is all about the competition.
 Let your guests feel like they’re part of the competitive spirit by hosting an online contest.
-Julia Pei, VP of Business Development for Major Food Group in New York, says that at Parm “We're encouraging folks to place their orders early, as the first 100 orders will automatically be entered for a chance to get their entire Super Bowl order for free!”
+Julia Pei, VP of Business Development for Major Food Group in New York, said that in years past at Parm “We've encouraged folks to place their orders early, as the first 100 orders automatically get entered for a chance to get their entire Super Bowl order for free!”